CrowdHailer/pachyderm/README.md

   At this point we can require every Entity type to also export types for `id` and `message`.

   NOTE: there is an error in dialyzer, which requires adding specs to the post function.
-  Dialyzer does not? support multi headed function specs.
+  Dialyzer does not support multi headed function specs.

   ```elixir
   def foo(:a, :b), do: :ok